aakashchamola/xeno_crm/backend/README.md

 - Each service is a standalone Node.js app with its own dependencies.
 - All services are containerized for easy orchestration.
 - Shared code can be placed in `backend/shared/` if needed.
-- For production, add logging, monitoring, and more robust error handling as needed.
+- For production, robust logging and error handling are implemented in all services.

 ---